GuillRo/drawbotics-groceries-guillro/README.md

 Adding an item to the 'All' list will create a new "Misc" list.

 Items can be moved to the "completed" container by left-clicking on them.
-They can be moved back by left clicking again.
+They can be moved back by left-clicking again.

 Right-clicking on an item or on a list (in the list dropdown menu) will delete the list or item.